FrankCCCCC/math_new/statistical_computing/Mid/readme.md

 ## 4. Simulation

-We generate a bivariate Gaussian mixture distribution with 5 modals.
+We generate the simulation data by bivariate Gaussian mixture distribution with 5 modals.
 We use K-means which is given 5 clusters as hyperparameter.
-VB-GMM out-perform than K-means while clustering unbalanced dataset.
+VB-GMM out-performs than K-means while clustering an unbalanced dataset.
 Even though the K-mean already has correct hyperparameters.

 VB-GMM not only deals with unbalanced dataset well but also self-adapts to the best number of clusters which is very close to the ground truth.